Our Process

 Fabrication

+The concrete mixture we prefer to use is based on CSA, calcium sulfoaluminate.
+We avoid Portland cement when possible.
+CSA is both more environmentally friendly and cures faster, so it is better for everyone involved.
 When the formwork is perfect, we start casting the concrete.
-Depending on the situation, it’ll take anywhere from a couple of hours to a few days before the concrete stair tread is ready to be removed from the formwork.
-At this point, we process the treads to your desired finish.
-Finally, we add any abrasive nosing and do any polishing, acid washing, or sandblasting requested by the client.
-Now it’s time to seal and crate them for shipment to the job site.
+Depending on the situation, it will take anywhere from a couple of hours to a few days before the piece is ready to be removed from the formwork.
+At this point, we process your product to the desired finish.
+Finally, we do any polishing, acid washing, or sandblasting requested by the client.
+Now it is time to seal and crate them for shipment to the job site.

-Installation
+Delivery & Installation